 Naturally, managing important projects also entails working with multiple team members.
 While the size of each team will vary based on the scope and depth of a particular project, a single group may consist of as many as 20 individuals or more.

-Good project managers are expert communicators who can navigate all of the unique personalities on a given team.
+Good project managers are expert communicators who can navigate a given team’s unique personalities.
 They are responsible for optimizing each team member’s productivity, resolving conflicts, and determining which individuals have the best chemistry.

 Few things are as rewarding as helping a group reach their true personal and professional potential.